Skip to Content

 Single Binary

 The web panel’s static assets (HTML, CSS, JS) are embedded in the Go binary using //go:embed.
-No external web server is needed — vulpineos panel and vulpineos serve both start the kernel, foxbridge CDP proxy, and web panel from a single binary.
+No external web server is needed — vulpineos serve starts the kernel, foxbridge CDP proxy, and web panel from a single binary.

 See also